Pemma1861/randomuser_api/README.md

 ### Using the project
-Running the examples from the terminal requires the `-m` argument to ensure correct imports `python -m examples.example1`
+Running the examples from the terminal requires the `-m` argument to ensure correct localized imports
+- `python -m examples.example1`

 Simple usage to pull 100 records as seen in example1